-The Calgary Police Service (CPS) is committed to providing professional police services to the citizens of Calgary and works diligently in maintaining a public complaint process that is respectful to the public and the officers.
+The Calgary Police Service is committed to providing professional police services to the citizens of Calgary.

 A complaint may be filed up to one year after the alleged conduct occurred, or up to one year after the complainant first knew, or should have known, about the alleged conduct.

-All complaints with respect to the Chief of Police must be referred to the chair of the Calgary Police Commission.
+All complaints with respect to the Chief of Police must be referred to the Calgary Police Commission.

 Professional Standards Section #811

 5111 47 St NE

 Suite 650, 615 Macleod Tr.
 SE